george-hawkins/mjx-donkey-car/README.md

 The big plus vs the GT5 is that it has telemetry, i.e. the TX can display the RSSI and battery voltage reported back from the RX.

-They have a reasonable number of pure digital (i.e. no PWM outputs) 8-channel RXs with S.BUS:
+RadioLink have a reasonable number of pure digital (i.e. no PWM outputs) 8-channel RXs with S.BUS compatible with the RC6GS:

 * [R8XM](https://www.radiolink.com/r8xm) - with telemetry support (just connect the batteries balance lead directly to the RX).
 * [R8FM](https://www.radiolink.com/r8fm) - smaller, no telemetry.